oils-for-unix/blog-code/typescript/README.md

 ## Tiers to the Language

-- Nerd TAPL (by way of Matklad) -- the arithmetic language
+- Nerd TAPL -- the arithmetic language
   - forms: if, unary and binary ops
   - types: Bool, Int